bountyhacking/Hostname_and_IP_Scanner/README.md

-# Escaner de Host e IP
+# Hostname and IP address scanner.
-Este es un escaner de direcciones IP y nombres de HOST en una computadora victima.
+This is a scan of IP addresses and HOST names on a victim computer.

-# Instrucciones
+# Instructions
-Solo hay que ejecutar el programa normalmente.
+Run the code.